Get 80% off your plan for your first 3 months*

 Key takeaways

-- Verify your business name availability and restrictions before registration by using ASIC's name checking tools and IP Australia's trademark search to avoid costly rejections and legal issues.
+• Check your chosen business name for availability, restrictions, and existing trademarks before applying, using ASIC's free tools and IP Australia's trademark search to avoid rejections and legal issues.

-- Register your business name if you trade under anything other than your exact personal name, including when adding descriptive words like "Plumbing" to your personal name.
+• Register your business name if you trade under anything other than your exact personal name, including when you add descriptive words like "Plumbing" to your name.

 What is a business name?

 A business name is the official trading name that identifies your business to customers and government agencies.
-This name appears on all your legal documents, invoices, website, and signage, making it a crucial part of your business identity.
+It appears on your legal documents, invoices, website, and signage.
+Your business name is a core part of your brand identity, so choose one that's memorable and easy to spell.

 Business names can take several strategic approaches:

-- Personal name: Jane Wells (simple and personal)
+• Personal name: Jane Wells – keeps things simple and personal

-- Descriptive name: Morgan Adams Bookkeeping (clearly shows the service)
+• Descriptive name: Morgan Adams Bookkeeping – shows the service clearly

-- Acronym name: Totally Awesome Plumbing Services (TAPS) (professional yet memorable)
+• Acronym name: Totally Awesome Plumbing Services (TAPS) – stays professional yet memorable

-Whatever you come up with, your business name is part of your brand so it should reflect that.
+Your business name is part of your brand, so it should reflect that.
 Make it memorable, easy to pronounce and spell, and preferably make it something that inspires you every day.

 Do you have to register a business name?

-You must register your business name unless it matches exactly with your personal name or an existing registered company name with ASIC.
+Yes, you must register your business name unless it matches your exact personal name or a company name already registered with ASIC.
+The ATO requires all trading names to be registered to continue operating legally.

-Partnerships don't need registration when the business name includes all partners' full names exactly as they appear legally.
+• Partnerships: No registration needed when the business name includes all partners' full legal names exactly.

 Unsure of what your business structure will be?
 The Business Registration Service has more information about the various options and what business and tax registrations you should also apply for.